Alwatr/nanolib/packages/parse-duration/README.md

 # Parse-duration

-A simple utility to parse a duration string into milliseconds.
+A simple utility to parse a duration string into milliseconds number.

 ## Installation